Military beret: Ireland

 All Army personnel wear a common capbadge, a sunburst insignia with the letters "FF" inscribed above the left eye of the beret.
 The Irish Defence Forces cap badge for Officers in the Army has a more subdued appearance.

 Air Corps and Naval Service personnel wear their own cap badge on berets.

 The beret colours worn by the Irish Defence Forces are as follows:

+The Cavalry Corps of the Irish Army do not wear berets; instead, they wear a Glengarry hat with black ribbons.

 The beret colours worn by the Reserve Defence Forces are as follows:

 Israel

 Israeli Defense Forces soldiers wear berets only on formal occasions, such as ceremonies and roll calls, and in disciplinary situations such as courts martial and imprisonments.
 While they are not attending formal occasions, they must place the beret beneath the left epaulette.
 The Border Police, which are a unit of the civil police rather than the military IDF, wear their berets at most times.
 The beret colors are as follows:

 Italy

 Italian Army personnel used to wear a garrison cap alongside the combination cap, until the early 1970s when the garrison cap was replaced by the beret.
+Only the Alpini never wore berets, wearing the characteristic Cappello Alpino.
 Until the early 1980s the general Army colour for the beret was drab khaki, the black being reserved to armoured units.
 The colours presently used by the Italian Army are as follows: